telerik/blazor-docs/components/dropdownlist/templates.md

 The `ValueTemplate` determines how the selected item renders in the main element of the dropdown list that is always visible.
 By default, the text from the model is rendered.

+The `ValueTemplate` exposes a `context` which represents the selected item object.
+Use it to render the selected item details.

 ## Item Template

 @[template](/_contentTemplates/dropdowns/templates.md#item-template)